-Welcome to the European Union, a group of 28 European nations forming an observer state to the United Nations.
-Due to the sheer amount of participating member states, the Union is considered to be an international superpower.
-Officially designated as a politico-economic union, the organization was begun on November 1, 1993 in the Netherlands by the Maastricht Treaty.
+Welcome to the European Union, a group of 28 European nations taking part as an observer organization to the rest of the United Nations.
+The organization was formed on November 1, 1993 in the Netherlands through the agreements of the Maastricht Treaty.

-While the EU does not have voting rights within the United Nations, its body includes UNSC permanent five members France and the United Kingdom.
-The committee votes by consensus through the use of directives, which are similar to operative clauses and require a certain amount of signatories.
-This gives each member state an important vote which has the potential to make or break a resolution.
-While many observer states, such as the Arab League, do not hold the authority to speak before the UN, the EU is unique in its ability to join the international debate by writing proposals, contributing to amendments, and submitting resolutions.
+While the EU does not hold voting rights within the United Nations, its body includes UNSC permanent members and votes internally through the passing of directives.
+Directives, similar to operative clauses, require a certain number of signatories to pass.
+This process gives each member state an important role in a resolution’s passage--or lack thereof.
+While many observer organizations do not hold an ability to present before the entire United Nations, the EU is unique in its ability to join such international discussion through written proposals, resolutions, and amendments.

 Further questions or inquiries can be directed to the dais at firstname.lastname@example.org.

 Julia Wang will be directing the European Union at PACMUN 2017.
 She is currently a junior at Interlake High School, and serves as the Director of Convention Affairs for the Interlake MUN delegation.
 She began her involvement in Model United Nations as a freshman and has had the pleasure of attending nine conferences since her introduction.
 Outside of planning or attending conferences, Julia enjoys sketching, robotics, martial arts, blowing bubbles, and engaging in philosophical discussions with friends and family at the dinner table.
 She hopes that delegates will be able to develop wider understandings of their places within the international community, and be able to learn not only politics, but also about themselves through their experiences here in the EU.